yarovikov/gutengood-examples/README.md

 yarn add gutengood-js
 ```

-3. Import gutengood js and css in your editor.js ans editor.css
+3. Import gutengood js and css

 add this in editor.js
 ```js